Travel Singapore to Seremban by Bus

 What to eat in Seremban?

 In Seremban, you can find numerous delicacies ranging from Chinese delicacies up to Arabian dishes.
 Renowned throughout the country, the Seremban Siew Pau is a must-have for visitors.
-For one of the best restaurants serving authentic Negeri Sembilan Malay cooking, visit Restoran Nelayan during lunch hour and enjoy the variety of dishes for nasi campur.
-Don’t miss Nasi Arab Damsyik; the Arabian dishes have been localised to suit the tastebuds of the locals and they taste divine.
-After a heavy meals, visiotrs can also choose to wash all of that down with a refreshing cendol, a traditional Malay dessert made of coconut milk and brown sugar mixed with toppings such as sweetcorn, glutinuous rice, and more.
+For one of the best restaurants serving authentic Negeri Sembilan Malay cooking, visit Restoran Nelayan during lunch hours and enjoy the variety of dishes for nasi campur.
+Don’t miss Nasi Arab Damsyik; the Arabian dishes which have altered to suit localised tastebuds.
+After a heavy meals, visitors can also choose to wash all of that down with a refreshing cendol, a traditional Malay dessert made of coconut milk and brown sugar mixed with toppings such as sweetcorn, glutinuous rice, and more.
 Local hotspots include Haji Shariff’s Cendol and Cendol TKC near the old Tunku Kurshiah College.